Bloodbat/rack-plugin-toolchain/README.md

 ## SDK version: 2.6.4.

-**Cross-compile** VCV Rack plugins Windows and Linux using GitHub actions.
+**Cross-compile** VCV Rack plugins for Windows and Linux using GitHub actions.

 Derived from the official VCV Rack Plugin toolchain.